alecthegeek/learn-web-programming/docs/react.md

 In this example `App` is the top level component, i.e. a ts file called `App.tsx`

+Note: Always start component names with a capital letter.

-React components have state, use a state manger (e.g. React Context API or Redux) for application level state
+React components have no state, use the React Context API for application level state

 ### Class based components